Big Data, Business Intelligence and Hard Work

 5) Do your leaders know how to identify cycles and trends through visual and numerical tools?

 Did you answer the questions above?
 If you find no answers or shady conclusions to the above then this affords you a great opportunity to improve your situation.
 You may only need a small adjustment here and there to your metrics before being best placed to make true quality, high impact leadership decisions.
 From that point, you may discover your competitors are spending time and money and resources chasing their own rainbows and unicorns whilst you benefit from the rewards of the hard grind.

 The Internet of Things is well on it’s way and offers some true exciting opportunities within business intelligence systems and leadership decisions.
 The purpose of this article today is to show we have a mutual responsibility to ensure the quality of data provided to each part of this potential ecosystem is accurate, well informed and as meaningful as possible.
 Take up the challenge to lay strong foundations so your metrics, business intelligence systems can make full use and benefit for the changes to come.
 You may discover you have more in common with 1Direction than you think!

-- Google trends offers a nice tool to understand how search terms change in time
+Google trends offer a nice tool to understand how search terms change in time